Elveden C of E Primary Academy

 ‘Such an approach is offered through a commitment to generous hospitality, being true to our underpinning faith, but with a deep respect for the integrity of other religious traditions (and worldviews) and for the religious freedom of each person.’

 Religious Education at Elveden C of E Primary Academy aims to develop children’s understanding about the world’s religions and cultures.
 Our aim is to provide children with engaging and unforgettable experiences in religious education.
-Our students will learn about the variety of religions in the world we live in to increase their awareness and understanding of different cultures and faiths.
-We teach using an approach that enables learners to understand what drives people of faith to live the way they do.
+Our students will learn about the variety of religions in the world we live in to increase their awareness and understanding of different cultures, faiths and world views.
+We teach using an approach of theology, human and social sciences and philosophy that enables learners to understand what drives people to live the way they do.
 This builds each child’s ‘religious literacy’ helping them understand the nature of religion and belief in the world in which they live.
 Children then have the opportunity to learn from this religious belief e.g. reconciliation and put this into practice in their own lives.
 Children can expect that teaching and learning in Church schools will use an approach that engages with biblical text and theological ideas.

 Our aims and objectives are for children: